Mapping class groups of simply connected 4-manifolds with boundary: Conventions and definitions of invariants

-The third equality uses the fact that the action is affine.
+The third equality uses the fact that the difference classes arise from a group action.
 The fourth equality uses the fact, proved above, that the class $\Theta(F)$ can be defined using any spin structure on $X$. \end{proof}

 \begin{corollary} Suppose $(X,\mathfrak{s})$ is a simply connected, $\CAT$ 4-manifold with spin structure.
 Let $F, F'\colon X\xrightarrow{\cong} X$ be orientation preserving $\CAT$ isomorphisms that restrict to the identity on the boundary and that are $\CAT$ pseudo-isotopic rel.~boundary.
 Then $\Theta(F)=\Theta(F')$. \end{corollary}